By Patricia McBroom

 “I think we’ve got a shot.
 The area deserves the best we can do,” said Benedetti.
 “This is our Jamestown.
 From prehistory to industrialization, the Delta is the place that held California in its infancy.”

-Proposed Delta NHA would reach from Sacramento
+Proposed Delta NHA would reach from Sacramento to Vallejo, through the narrow Carquinez strait. |

 Delta people hope an NHA will give them much-needed leverage in the war over water.
 If they can “brand” the Delta, raise public awareness, attract and educate visitors, perhaps they can hold off the forces that want to turn much of their agricultural land on which their economy depends back into a marsh or – worse – a bracken back-water.